-The Compensation Committee did not adopt an executive bonus plan for 2010 because the Compensation Committee believed that such a plan should be based on pre-tax profit and there was none.
-To date, the Compensation Committee has not adopted an executive bonus plan for 2011 for the same reason.
-As soon as we achieve profitability on a pre-tax basis, the Compensation Committee intends to implement a bonus plan for our executives.
-During 2010, Mr. DeMaria had responsibility for our sales efforts and was compensated for these efforts under a sales compensation plan.
-Under his sales compensation plans for 2010 and 2009, we paid Mr. DeMaria \$43,382 in commissions during 2010.
+The Compensation Committee did not adopt an executive bonus plan for 2014 because the Compensation Committee believed that such a plan should be based on pre-tax profit and none was projected.
+When we achieve profitability on a pre-tax basis, the Compensation Committee intends to implement a broader bonus plan for our executives.
+During 2014, Mr. Monson was eligible for payments totaling \$60,000 under a sales incentive plan because of his responsibility for managing our sales efforts.
+Under this incentive plan, Mr. Monson was paid \$45,000.